fadibuni/codepath-prework/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

     I am wondering how to develop bigger and more complex websites since the one we designed was very simple.
 I am looking forward to learning about the different possibilities and functionalities that can be achieved using html, CSS, and JavaScript.
 I want to know the different built-in functions in JavaScript and when and how to use them.
-I am also curious to learn about the html tags and how can they be used to design and organize the web page.
-I want to learn more about using CSS to put customize my html code and give it different styles, shapes, and colors!
+I am also curious to learn about the html tags and how can they be used to design and organize the web pages.
+I want to learn more about using CSS to customize my html code and give it different styles, shapes, and colors!

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)